-Since they have a gap between when the summer forages will go dormant and when winter grazing becomes available to cows, Barthe and Sammy hand-feed purchased supplement by carrying five-gallon buckets to troughs.
+Since they have a gap between when the summer forages will go dormant and when winter grazing becomes available to cows, Barthe and Sammy hand-feed purchased supplement by carrying 5-gallon buckets to troughs.
 They'll feed anywhere from 15 to 20 tons a year.
-They also usually purchase around 300 roles of hay for this time period.
+They also usually purchase around 300 rolls of hay for this period.

 7. WEEDS AND INSECTS

-"We rarely have to spray a weed," says Barthe.
+"We rarely have to spray a weed," said Barthe.
 "As your soil begins to work, there is a symbiotic relationship between soil organisms.
 They operate to make good grasses stronger."

-He adds, however, "One man's weeds are another man's treasure.
+He added, however, "One man's weeds are another man's treasure.
 If one cow will eat it, others will mimic her."

 As for insects, Barthe puts a lot of store in dung beetles.
 He notes they feed on fly larvae in manure, keeping fly populations down and eliminating the need to use insecticides.